datasharingframework/dsf-process-tutorial/exercises/exercise-2.md

 Verify that the build was successful and no test failures occurred.

 ### Process Execution and Manual Tests
-To verify the `dsfdev_dicProcess` can be executed successfully, we need to deploy it into a DSF instance and execute the process.
+To verify the `tutorialorg_dicProcess` can be executed successfully, we need to deploy it into a DSF instance and execute the process.
 The maven `install` build is configured to create a process jar file with all necessary resources and copy the jar to the appropriate locations of the docker dev setup.

 1. Start the DSF FHIR server for the `dic.dsf.test` organization in a console at location `.../dsf-process-tutorial/dev-setup`:
    ```